-The overexpression of miR-135b in invasive mammary tumors of BALB-neuT mice, together with its correlation with poor survival in patients with breast cancer, prompted us to explore its role in tumor cell proliferation. qPCR performed on three cell lines derived from BALB-neuT mammary tumors and on two other unrelated BALB/c mammary tumor cell lines (TSA31 and 4T1) showed that miR-135b was expressed in all tested cell lines, even if at a lower level in both TSA and 4T1 cells compared with BALB-neuT tumor cells (Supplemental Figure S3).
-The consequences of miR-135b deregulation were investigated in BALB-neuT line 1 (TUBO), TSA, and 4T1 cells. qPCR analysis 72 hours after transfection showed that miR-135b expression was almost completely abrogated when TUBO, TSA, and 4T1 cells were transfected with specific antisense inhibitors (anti-miR-135b) and strongly up-regulated after its transient overexpression by specific mimics (miR-135bover) (data not shown).
+miR-135b does not affect in vitro and in vivo BALB-neuT tumor cell line proliferation The over-expression of miR-135b in invasive mammary tumors of BALB-neuT mice, together with its correlation with poor survival in breast cancer patients, prompted us to explore its role in tumor cell proliferation. qPCR performed on three cell lines derived from BALB-neuT mammary tumors and on two other unrelated BALB/c mammary tumor cell lines (TSA31 and 4T1) showed that miR-135b was expressed in all tested cell lines even if at lower level in both TSA and 4T1 cells as compared to BALB-neuT tumor cells (Supplemental Figure S3 at http://ajp.amjpathol.org).
+The consequences of miR-135b deregulation were investigated in BALB-neuT line 1 (TUBO cells), in TSA and in 4T1 cells. qPCR analysis 72 h after transfection showed that miR-135b expression was almost completely abrogated when TUBO, TSA and 4T1 cells were transfected with specific antisense inhibitors (anti-miR-135b) and strongly up-regulated after its transient over-expression by specific mimics (miR-135b-over) (data not shown).
 By contrast, miR-135b expression was not affected after transfection with negative controls (scrambled).
-Both down-regulation and overexpression of miR-135b had a marginal effect on TUBO total cell count (Figure 3): only a 10% to 15% reduction of total cell number was observed in anti-miR-135b compared with scrambled TUBO cells (Figure 3A) and 5% to 20% enhancement of total cell number in miR-135b-over compared with scrambled TUBO cells (Figure 3B).
+Both down-regulation and overexpression of miR-135b had a marginal effect on TUBO total cell count (Figure 3): only 10-15 % reduction of total cell number was observed in anti-miR-135b as compared to scrambled TUBO cells (Figure 3A), and 5-20 % enhancement of total cell number in miR-135b-over as compared to scrambled TUBO cells (Figure 3B).
 Comparable results were observed when miR-135b deregulation was studied on both TSA and 4T1 cells (data not shown).
-When TUBO cells in which miR-135b was silenced or overexpressed were injected s.c. in the flank of BALB/c mice, only a marginal effect on tumor incidence was observed (Figure 3, C and D), although tumor growth speed was not affected at all (data not shown).
+When TUBO cells in which miR-135b was silenced or overexpressed were injected subcutaneously in the flank of BALB/c mice, only a marginal effect on tumor incidence was observed (Figure 3C and D), while tumor growth speed was not affected at all (data not shown).